coletdjnz/yt-dlp-get-pot/README.md

 1. Create a new plugin (you can use the [yt-dlp sample plugins template](https://github.com/yt-dlp/yt-dlp-sample-plugins)).
 2. Create a new python file under `yt_dlp_plugins.extractor` (recommend naming it `getpot_<name>.py`).
-3. In the plugin file, define a GetPOT Request Handler that extends `yt_dlp_plugins.extractor.getpot.GetPOTRequestHandler`.
+3. In the plugin file, define a GetPOT Request Handler that extends `yt_dlp_plugins.extractor.getpot.GetPOTProviderRH`.
 4. Follow the example below and implement the `_get_pot` method to retrieve the PO Token from your source.

 When yt-dlp attempts to get a PO Token, it will call out to the request handler.
 This is the `Fetching PO Token for <client> client` line you see in the log.